WHat do we mean by "CARBON FREE"?

-Carbon Free Mountain View & Carbon Free Silicon Valley hold regular meetings which are scheduled via our two email discussion lists.
-Agendas are posted approximately one week in advance of each meeting.
+Carbon Free Mountain View holds regular meetings which are scheduled via our email discussion list.
+Agendas are posted about a week before each meeting.

-Contact us to get on one or both lists if you'd like to join the movement!
+Contact us to get on our list if you'd like to join the movement!

-Bruce Karney is a retired marketing professional, and has lived in Mountain View since 1981.
-In 2007 he led a city-wide group of 119 homeowners who purchased solar panels at a 35% discount.
+Bruce Karney is a retired marketing professional who has lived in Mountain View since 1981.
+In 2007 he led a city-wide group of 119 Mountain View homeowners who purchased solar panels at a 35% discount.
 He subsequently joined SolarCity when it was a small startup to lead group purchasing programs in other cities.

 In 2008 he was Chair of Mountain View's Environmental Sustainability Task Force, a group whose recommendations provided the basis for the City's current Sustainability Action Plans.
 Bruce retired in 2012 and is now an environmental activist and solar PV consultant.
 He has a BS in Mathematical Sciences from Stanford and an MS in Management Science from UC Berkeley.
 He is also a graduate of Leadership Mountain View and Acterra's "Be the Change" programs.